Tim Assal, Ph.D.

 M.S.
 Geography (2021)

-Now - PhD Student, University of Iowa
+After the Lab - PhD Student, University of Iowa

 Mainul measured the extent and severity of cyclonic disturbance (Cyclone Sidr 2007) in the Sundarbans mangrove ecosystem in Bangladesh using Google Earth Engine.
 He holds a Bachelor’s degree from Khulna University of Engineering & Technology in Bangladesh.